jingyi106/portfolio/Population_Aging.md

 The global population is aging.
+I will walk through some visualizations to tell a story about population aging.

 The potential takeaways of this project will be:

 a.
 How serious the population aging condition is nowadays and How serious it will be in the future.